nextcloud/documentation/developer_manual/tutorial.rst

 Classloader
 -----------
 The classloader is provided by ownCloud and loads all your classes automatically.
 The only thing left to include by yourself are 3rdparty libraries.
-Please note that this means that the classes need to be named and organized in folders according to their full qualifier.
+Note that this means that the classes need to be named and organized in folders according to their full qualifier.

 The classloader works like this: